 Prabh Chandhoke, Director

 Prior to joining Altas Partners, Prabh worked at Kohlberg Kravis Roberts & Co.
-(KKR) in Menlo Park, California.
+(KKR).
 At KKR, Prabh evaluated a number of investment opportunities in the infrastructure and technology sectors and had various portfolio company responsibilities.
 Prior to joining KKR, Prabh worked at Credit Suisse in San Francisco in their Technology Investment Banking Group, where he was involved in a number of merger, acquisition and other corporate advisory transactions.
 Prabh was educated at the University of Western Ontario’s Richard Ivey School of Business (Honours Business Administration, with Distinction).

 Sam Guo, Associate